simplekube/kit/README.md

 Making these controllers to work as expected has been a big concern.
 Bugs often leak into production unless the team has in-depth knowledge in building these controllers.
-It is expected to have a thorough knowledge of Kubernetes native architectural designs like:
+It is expected to have a thorough knowledge of Kubernetes native concepts like:

 - 3-way merge (i.e. Apply) & patch operations
-- labels, annotations, sidecars, init containers,
-- services, ports, metrics,
-- rbac & service accounts,
-- sub-resource APIs (i.e. status, scale, etc.),
-- writing idempotent code which can often lead to remapping existing action based APIs to their idempotent equivalents,
+- writing idempotent reconciliation code,
 - & so on.

 Above problem gets amplified when a custom operator is dependent on a bunch of